nadialucas/Kellogg_RA_Git_Practice/README.md

-# gitTutorial
+# Kellogg_RA_Git_Practice
 #### by Nadia Lucas 09/21/2017

 This repo is meant to teach beginners how to use Git in accordance with Ryan Kellogg's RA workflow.
 In particular the naming folders conventions, and how to handle GitHub issues, branching and pull requests.
 That workflow can be found here: https://github.com/kelloggrk/Kellogg_RA_Manual/wiki

-This repo contains data located in /RawData/movies.csv that is from the FiveThirtyEight article about the Bechdel test.
+This repo contains data located in a Dropbox: https://www.dropbox.com/sh/5qz98h5ew3tlfbk/AADcgfQl-dhfLso1BbAkpQMja?dl=0.
+The data located in /RawData/movies.csv is from the FiveThirtyEight article about the Bechdel test.
 This is not a Stata coding intensive tutorial so the focus should not be on replicating the results found in the article but here it is for reference: https://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women/

+* Note: we will be following the conventions from the RA manual where all data will be located on the Dropbox and all code will be located on the GitHub.

 ## Bootstrapping - for those who have never seen Git before